apache/druid/docs/configuration/index.md

 |--------|-----------|-------|
 |`druid.server.http.errorResponseTransformStrategy.allowedRegex`|The list of regular expressions Druid uses to validate error messages.
 If the error message matches any of the regular expressions, then Druid includes it in the response unchanged.
 If the error message does not match any of the regular expressions, Druid replaces the error message with null or with a default message depending on the type of underlying Exception. |`[]`|

-For example, if the original query error response is:
+For example, consider the following error response:
 ```
 {"error":"Plan validation failed","errorMessage":"org.apache.calcite.runtime.CalciteContextException: From line 1, column 15 to line 1, column 38: Object 'nonexistent-datasource' not found","errorClass":"org.apache.calcite.tools.ValidationException","host":null}
 ```
-if `druid.server.http.errorResponseTransformStrategy.allowedRegex` is set to `[]` then the query error response will be transformed to
+If `druid.server.http.errorResponseTransformStrategy.allowedRegex` is set to `[]`, Druid transforms the query error response to the following:
 ```
 {"error":"Plan validation failed","errorMessage":null,"errorClass":null,"host":null}
 ```
-however if `druid.server.http.errorResponseTransformStrategy.allowedRegex` is set to `[".*CalciteContextException.*"]` then the query error response will be transformed to
+On the other hand, if `druid.server.http.errorResponseTransformStrategy.allowedRegex` is set to `[".*CalciteContextException.*"]` then Druid transforms the query error response to the following:
 ```
 {"error":"Plan validation failed","errorMessage":"org.apache.calcite.runtime.CalciteContextException: From line 1, column 15 to line 1, column 38: Object 'nonexistent-datasource' not found","errorClass":null,"host":null}
 ```